 Wire Brush Set

 Steel Brass and nylon wire brush set used to clean stubborn carbon from the spark plug electrode.
-The brush set is good quality, various sizes will suit lots of mechanical uses, from cleaning plugs, electrical connectors, carburetor parts, cleaning rust-covered fastener heads and threads.
+The brush set is good quality, and various sizes will suit lots of mechanical uses, from cleaning plugs, electrical connectors, and carburetor parts to cleaning rust-covered fastener heads and threads.
 Picture links to Amazon.com.

 Carb Cleaner